raimohanska/nulzzzblog/2013_12_04_Wrapping_Hammer_In_Bacon.md

     Bacon.fromPoll(1000, function() { return new Date().getTime() })

-3) Using Bacon.fromBinder is an overkill here, but if you want to learn to roll your own streams, this might be a nice example:
+So, clearly Using `Bacon.fromBinder` is an overkill here, but if you want to learn to roll your own streams, this might be a nice example:

 ```javascript
 var timer = Bacon.fromBinder(function(sink) {